Freddie Freeman Preview, Player Props: Dodgers vs. Giants

 Freddie Freeman At The Plate

-- Freeman has an OPS of .982, fueled by an OBP of .413 to go with a slugging percentage of .570.
-All three of those stats rank first among Los Angeles hitters this season.
+- Freeman has an OPS of .992, fueled by an OBP of .415 to go with a slugging percentage of .577.
+All three of those stats are tops among Los Angeles hitters this season.

-- Among qualified hitters in MLB, his batting average ranks third, his on-base percentage ranks second, and he is sixth in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks second in batting average, first in on-base percentage, and sixth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.